dzcontrol/PacketLAB/README.md

 ## ✨ Features

-> Depending on version — adjust if needed.

 - 3D animated OSI model
 - Step-by-step encapsulation and decapsulation
 - Data shown as a glowing “Data Core” (Ruby/Diamond)